robilic/mspacman/README.md

              Clear pills ---- reset ghosts, pac, pills

 Levels need ' ' . and o as the first 3 tiles
-Ghost door needs to be #253

-levels 3 and 4 should be ready to playtest
+Ghost door tile id needs to be #253 levels 3 and 4 should be ready to playtest

-5, 6 - resize image, re-arrange some tiles

 For more Pac-man info, check out http://www.gamasutra.com/view/feature/3938/the_pacman_dossier.php